 Hunger is one of the most obvious signs of a growth spurt, and the baby can usually be calmed with feeding.
 Your baby needs lots of calories to grow, so their feeding routine can go completely off course during a growth spurt.
 Most babies will demand extra feeding during this time.

 When breastfeeding a baby, you’ll naturally produce more milk to meet the baby’s demands.
 With bottle-fed babies, make sure to have extra formula on hand.
 In either case, feed the baby as per their demands.
 More diaper changes can also be expected with a growth spurt due to the extra food.

 During a growth spurt, a baby might be constantly hungry and wake up for more feeding during the night.
 When a baby is hungry and tired, it’s only normal that they will be cranky.
-The best way to soothe a cranky baby during a growth spurt is by giving them lots of extra comfort.
+The best way to soothe a cranky baby during a growth spurt is by giving them lots of extra comforts.

 Pro tip: Cranky is different than “irritable” in the medical sense.
 Speaking from experience as a nurse, an “irritable” baby is one that just won’t stop crying – for hours and hours on end.
 This could mean there’s something really wrong to the point that the baby needs immediate medical attention.